Jonathan Shares the Keys to Unlocking the Fullness and Power of God's Word from the Greek New Testament:

 We welcome your support in spreading God's beautiful message of Goodness, Ease & Well-being.
 Please feel free to download and distribute all of the free PDF'S available below to anyone you feel would be blessed by this liberating, inspiring and empowering message.

-All proceeds from the sale of Jonathan's hard copy books, eBooks and apps go directly into continuing to make this website and all of Jonathan's free PDF'S, the JMNT Blue Bold Edition (a work in progress) and his writings available, so that anyone can Discover God's Message of
+Our Donors, and proceeds from supporters who order Jonathan's hard copy books, KINDLE & NOOK ebooks/apps, help continue to make this website and all of Jonathan's Free PDF'S (see below), the JMNT Blue Bold Edition (a work in progress) and Jonathan’s Writings available, so that anyone can Discover God's Message of Goodness, Ease & Well-Being.

 We are grateful for all of your love, prayers and support and